Thailand's King Bhumibol Adulyadej's life in pictures

 Thailand's King Bhumibol Adulyadej: A life in pictures

 Thailand's Bhumibol Adulyadej was crowned king on May 5, 1950.
-Now 88, he is the longest-serving monarch in the world.
+News of the 88-year-old's death was announced Thursday, October 13, via a statement from the Royal Palace read on state TV.
+He was the world's longest-reigning living monarch.

 Thailand's King Bhumibol Adulyadej: A life in pictures